List of Blake's 7 characters: Soolin

 Soolin met the survivors of the Liberator on their return from Terminal at the beginning of Season Four.
 Dorian's companion and lover, she was a skilled gunfighter.
 She had learnt her trade at a young age after her parents were murdered by hired mercenaries on Gauda Prime.
 Learning how to be proficient with a gun, she tracked down the killers and avenged her parents' deaths.

-After Dorian's death, she initially disappeared and hid somewhere in Xenon base and then later reappeared offering join the group.
+After Dorian's death, she initially disappeared and hid somewhere in Xenon base and then later reappeared offering to join the group.
 Prone to sarcasm and highly suspicious, she was nevertheless loyal to the Scorpio crew and would occasionally hint at greater depth in her character.
 She also displayed keen intelligence, figuring out the identity of Cancer in "Assassin", for example.

-Soolin was shot down by Federation guards in the series finale.
+Soolin was seen shot down by Federation guards in the series finale.

-In Paul Darrow's novel Lucifer, as Avon is escaping he doesn't spare a glance at Soolin's body or any of the others, however he is captured and taken with the bodies of the Scorpio crew.
-They were later dumped in a river and then hauled out of their watery graves by troopers to be cremated, effectively destroying all evidence of the shootout on Gauda Prime.

 Glynis Barber stated in a 2006 interview that she would not have returned for a fifth series of the TV series had one been made.

-Glynis Barber had previously appeared as a Federation mutoid in Season One's "Project Avalon".
-The two characters were presumably not related.